kolbeinsson88/storybook/README.md

 `yarn add --dev @storybook/addon-knobs`

 # Inventory of components
-Identify most common.
-If there is a need for that component more than three times then inventory that component and add it to your design system.
+Identify most commonly used components in all your projects, then add it to your design system.